bobleer/bocfx/README.md

 This package is no-database design.
 All of data are from http://srh.bankofchina.com/search/whpj/search.jsp

-**The spider speed will be strongly influenced by the connectation quality.**
+**The speed of spider will be strongly influenced by the connectation quality.**
 <br>
 <br>
 <br>